i40-Tools/HeterogeneityExampleData/AutomationML/M4/Testbeds-3/readme.md

-This is an example for Value Transformation
+This is an example for Mapping

 There are two heterogenity files in this example generated from "seed.aml".